Pappardelle with Rabbit, Ramps, and Wild Garlic

 - Coarse salt and freshly ground pepper

 - 1 rabbit (about 2 pounds), cut into 6 pieces, or 2 pounds bone-in chicken pieces

 - 14 ounces wild (spring) garlic (about 8), white and pale-green parts only, finely chopped

 - 6 ounces ramps (about 14), leaves and bulbs separated, bulbs halved lengthwise

 - 1 1/2 cups homemade or low-sodium store-bought chicken stock

 - 1 pound pappardelle

-Preheat oven to 375.
+Preheat oven to 375 degrees.
 Combine flour, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
 Dredge rabbit or chicken in flour mixture, coating all sides.
 Shake off excess.

 Melt 2 tablespoons butter with the oil in a heavy-bottomed pan over medium-high heat.
 Add meat pieces.
 (Work in batches if necessary.)
 Cook until dark golden brown, 2 to 3 minutes per side.
 Transfer to a plate.